olimorris/onedarkpro.nvim/README.md

 #### Terminal Colors

-By default, the colorscheme changes the colors for Neovim's `:terminal` to the current theme.
+By default, the theme changes the colors for Neovim's `:terminal` to the current colorscheme.
 This can be turned off if required.

 ```lua
 options = {